-It is the policy of Auburn University at Montgomery to provide reasonable accommodation for environmental and program accessibility for persons defined as handicapped in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
-Specifically, the Center for Rehabilitation Resources provides evaluation of individual needs and appropriate support for academic programs of persons identified as handicapped.
+It is the policy of Auburn University at Montgomery to provide reasonable accommodation for environmental and program accessibility for persons defined as disabled in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+Specifically, the Center for Special Services provides evaluation of individual needs, assistance in determining reasonable accommodations, and appropriate support for academic programs of persons identified as disabled.

-Anyone who desires information about accessibility or services should contact the Center for Rehabilitation Resources, ninth floor of the Library Tower, or call 244-3468.
+Anyone who desires information about accessibility or services should contact the Center for Special Services, ninth floor of the Library Tower, or call 244-3468 (voice or TDD).